openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 ## Run inference

-In order to run inference on an nGraph function convert it to an Inference Engine network and call its `infer` method.
+In order to run inference on an nGraph function, convert it to an Inference Engine network and call its `infer` method.

 ```python
 >>> from openvino.inference_engine import IECore, IENetwork